California-Data-Collaborative/ami-connect/docs/adapters/neptune.md

 # Neptune 360

 The Neptune 360 adapter retrieves data via Neptune 360's HTTP API.
 This code is not available via open source.
 Users must provide their own implementation and make it available at the path specified in the configuration.
+Our deploy system takes this into account and allows the deployer to specify that it should pull down Neptune adapter code from a private GitHub repo.

+## Deploy

+Our `deploy.sh` script looks for a `AMI_CONNECT_NEPTUNE_REPO_URL` environment variable.
+If it's nonempty, then the system will attempt to pull the latest Neptune adapter code from that GitHub repo URL.

+The system expects that the server has permission to pull from this GitHub repo.
+We recommend that you create an SSH key on your server and add it as a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#set-up-deploy-keys) to your GitHub repo.

 ## Configuration

-- external_adapter_location: Path on remote server to the neptune-ami-connect package, which is loaded onto the sys path.
+- external_adapter_location: Path on remote server to the neptune-ami-connect python package (i.e. the folder with the adapter's python code), which is loaded onto the sys path.
 Path is relative to directory where Airflow runs python.

 Example:
 ```
-python cli.py config add-source my_utility neptune America/Los_Angeles --external-adapter-location ./neptune-ami-connect --sinks my_snowflake
+python cli.py config add-source my_utility neptune America/Los_Angeles --external-adapter-location ./neptune-ami-connect/neptune --sinks my_snowflake
 ```

 ## Secrets